 It has established national collaborations in health, environment and primary production, and has funded projects across these three key research themes.
 The projects are underpinned by the development of a national genomics data repository and bioinformatics analytical platform, and by enabling and growing the skills and capability of researchers in New Zealand.

-Te Ao Māori is at the centre of these activities, through research undertaken by and for Māori and embedding Māori management of indigenous genomics research practice and data.
+One aim is to place Te Ao Māori at the centre of these activities, through research undertaken by and for Māori and embedding Māori management of indigenous genomics research practice and data.

 Connecting Genomics Aotearoa partners and associates with practitioners and end users - including iwi and community groups, government agencies, District Health Boards and hospitals, breeders and primary producers - will ensure that the new genomics and bioinformatics capabilities and knowledge translate to benefits throughout New Zealand.